ShapeOfMatter/MultiChor/.github/README.md

 ```
 to check for unformatted files; if you're all set then it will just print `0`.
 You should also run `cabal check`, to detect any less common config issues,
-and inspect the output of `cabal haddock choreography` for any warnings.
+and inspect the output of `cabal haddock` for any warnings.

 ## Examples